Tokyo Itinerary How To Spend 3 Days in Tokyo, Japan by JetSettingFools.com

 City Skyline View from Tokyo Metropolitan Government Building in Tokyo, Japan

-Start Day 2 of your Tokyo, Japan travel itinerary at one of the tallest buildings in the city, the Tokyo Metropolitan Government Building.
-The soaring skyscraper houses the government offices for all 23 Wards of the city.
-The reason to include it on your itinerary for Tokyo, however, is that the building has two observation decks on the 45th floor – which are free!
+This soaring skyscraper houses the government offices for all 23 City Wards.
+The reason to include it on your itinerary for Tokyo, however, is that it has two observation decks on the 45th floor!

 Meiji Jingu Shrine